 Students receiving a Ph.D. in Chemical and Systems Biology must complete the following requirements.
 More information on these requirements are available in the Chemical and Systems Biology Student Guide.

-The Department also hosts an annual three-day retreat at an off-site location, typically near Monterey or Lake Tahoe.
-The retreat is held at the beginning of the fall quarter and allows new trainees to rapidly acquaint themselves with ongoing research within the Department to meet current faculty, students, and postdoctoral fellows.
+The Department also hosts an annual three-day retreat at an off-site location, typically near Santa Cruz, Monterey or Lake Tahoe.
+The retreat is held at the beginning of the fall quarter and allows new trainees to rapidly acquaint themselves with ongoing research within the department and to meet current faculty, students, and postdoctoral fellows.